Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 - Multiply by 0.02 for moderately damp conditions

-- Multiply by 0.03 for wet conditions
+- Multiply by 0.03 if it’s noticeably wet

-Example: 2,800 sq ft home with damp basement 2,800 × 0.03 = 84 pints/day baseline
+Example: 2,800 sq ft home with a damp basement 2,800 x 0.03 = 84 pints/day baseline

-- Each occupant: +5 pints/day
+- Each person living there: +5 pints/day

 - Kitchen: +6 pints/day